-Women are generally more sensitive to minoxidil especially to the vasodilating effects of the drug often showing a decrease blood pressure (hypotension).
+Women are generally more sensitive to minoxidil especially to the vasodilating effects of the drug often showing a decrease in blood pressure (hypotension).
 Therefore only the 2% concentration is recommended.

 Also worth mentioning is the local reaction of facial hair growth that some women see from topical application of minoxidil.
 Any hair that appears due to the medication will shed when the treatment is discontinued.
-However it should be noted that there is a significantly greater incidence of these side effects when the 5% solution is used.
+However, it should be noted that there is a significantly greater incidence of these side effects when the 5% solution is used.